-I am LUCKY to have led a great life – not a ton of hardships, some comforts that I worked hard for, a small group of amazing friends, some great trips around the world, a career that has given me satisfaction and autonomy.
+I am lucky to have led a great life – not a ton of hardships, some comforts that I worked hard for, a small group of amazing friends, some great trips around the world, a career that has given me satisfaction and autonomy.
 Nothing crazy, pretty average, but special to me of course – similar to most people’s affection for simple things in their lives.
-When I look back over the highlight reel, there are hundreds of specific memories that stand out and make me smile.
-I am very very grateful.

-I don’t mean elated, or euphoric, or super powered, so much as I mean really fucking content to be sitting here – the anxiety for the future, or desire for more, or worrying about the past, all seem to be absent.
+I don’t mean elated, or euphoric, or super powered – I mean really fucking content to be sitting here – the anxiety for the future, or desire for more, or worrying about the past, all seem to be absent.
 I feel like a kid in a candy shop… every book seems like an adventure, every piece of music washes through my brain in an especially rich way, every bite of food is miraculous – not specifically the tastes… but also the sheer idea that all of us are so lucky, to be able to walk into a store and take food home – such extraordinary abundance.
 How can I, how can most of us in modern western society, not be perpetually awed by these baseline circumstances?

 Also to be clear – I have always felt grounded during these experiences – non-hallucinogenic and firmly anchored to reality – I don’t even know what hallucinating is like.
 (Someday I’ll try).